Tests of exogeneity in duration models with censored data: Introduction

 When the treatment $Z$ is exogenous, meaning independent of the error term in the structural model for the outcome $T$, estimating its causal effect is a well-posed problem for which standard estimation approaches are well-suited.
 By contrast, when $Z$ is endogenous, estimation of the treatment effect becomes more challenging.
 A common approach to deal with endogeneity is the use of instrumental variable (IV) methods.
 This approach relies on external sources of variation (instruments) that influence $Z$, but are independent of the unobserved heterogeneity affecting both $Z$ and $T$.
 However, with nonparametric IV methods, the estimation problem often takes the form of an ill-posed inverse problem \citep{newey2003instrumental,chernozhukov2005iv,darolles2011nonparametric,blundell2013nonparametric}.
 This means that nonparametric estimation with instruments is more convoluted and unstable compared to standard estimation methods such as ordinary least squares or a general quantile estimator.
 As a result, researchers often focus on simpler estimands, such as averages, rather than attempting to recover full functional relationships.
 These issues highlight the importance of having a statistical test for the hypothesis that $Z$ is exogenous.

 We consider the following nonparametric nonseparable model

 where the map $u \mapsto \varphi(X,Z,u)$ is strictly increasing for each $(X,Z)$ and $U \sim \mathcal{U}[0,1]$.
 The variable $T$ is a duration of interest, $Z$ is a possibly endogenous treatment variable and $X$ represents a vector of baseline covariates.
+Note that if $\varphi(X,Z,\cdot)$ is strictly increasing for each $(X,Z)$, the rank invariance assumption as described by \cite{chernozhukov2005iv} is implied \citep{dong2018testing}.
+The rank invariance assumption is a condition on the potential outcomes and implies that individuals have the same unobserved rank when their treatment changes.
 Further, we will suppose that there exists an instrument $W$ that is independent of $U$ given $X$.
 We also allow for the duration time $T$ to be censored by a right censoring time $C$.
 Therefore, we only observe the follow-up time $Y=\min\{T,C\}$ and the censoring indicator $\Delta=\mathbbm{1}(Y=T)$ alongside $X,W$ and $Z$.
 We will assume that $X,W$ and $Z$ are categorical variables with finite support to facilitate the construction of the test statistics.
+Moreover, it is assumed that $C$ is independent of $T$ and $W$ jointly given $X$ and $Z$.
 The goal of this paper is to develop nonparametric tests for the hypothesis that $Z$ is exogenous, meaning that $Z$ is independent of $U$ conditional on $X$, without having to estimate the function $\varphi$.